 We develop high-caliber research and coordinate visual arts exhibitions.

-We engage concerned stakeholders in Yemen and internationally in order to secure the safety of Yemen's traditions.
+We engage concerned stakeholders in Yemen and internationally to secure the safety of Yemen's traditions.

 We work to ensure that Yemeni ancient relics remain in Yemen for Yemenis.